Pkhoei/ML-Project-BreastCancer/README.md

 GitHub: [@Pkhoei](https://github.com/Pkhoei)

 ---
+### 📘 License

+This project is open-source and available under the MIT License.
+It was developed as part of my personal learning journey using scikit-learn and Jupyter Notebook.

+---

+### 💡 Feedback & Contributions

-⭐️ If you find this useful, feel free to star the repo!
+If you find this project helpful, feel free to ⭐ star it or share it with others.
+Contributions and feedback are welcome!